 Some women choose to freeze their eggs for medical reasons.
 About three-quarters of the women who freeze their eggs do so because they don’t have a partner.

 How invasive is the procedure, and how risky?

-The process of retrieving eggs is identical to the first phase of in vitro fertilization, or IVF.
+The process of retrieving eggs is identical to the first phase of In-Vitro Fertilisation, or IVF.

-You are going to get anesthesia and there will be a needle puncturing your vaginal wall.
+You are going to get anaesthesia and there will be a needle puncturing your vaginal wall.

 What is the procedure?

 The woman receives a round of hormone injections that stimulate the ovaries to produce multiple eggs.
 This stage involves frequent visits to the fertility clinic, about five visits in ten days, while the ovaries are regularly monitored by vaginal ultrasound.
 After roughly a week or two of hormone treatments, the eggs are retrieved.

 The egg retrieval process takes about 20-30 minutes (depending on how many eggs there are to aspirate) and is done under mild anaesthesia or sedation.
 Using an ultrasound, the doctor guides a needle through the vagina to the ovarian follicle containing the egg.
 A suction device at the end of the needle removes the eggs from the follicles.
 Retrieving the eggs is technically not that different from getting blood drawn.
 A needle goes into the ovary and the eggs get gently aspirated out.